My Approach to Supervision

 I consider a person’s life experience to be a great resource that can enrich their work.
 My own life experience includes working as a hospital and aged care chaplain in a variety of settings, living and working in Asia and the Middle East, raising a family and involvement in my local church.

 WHO – Case workers, ministers, chaplains and other professionals who have a people focused role can benefit from Supervision.
-I am available for supervision with individuals or small groups.

 WHAT– Challenging work situations, professional identity and boundaries, ethical practice, life and work balance, self care strategies and offloading of distressing incidents are examples of some of the issues that can be brought to Supervision.